flaviut/nim-by-example/content/content/seqs.md

 do_something(testSeq)
 ```

-If wanted, a seq can be passed to a method with the `var` or `ref` annotation to make it modifiable, so
+`seq` arguments can be mutable if they are passed as "argument by reference", ie. the parameter is annotated with the `var` or `ref`:

 ``` nimrod
 proc foo(mySeq: var seq[int]) =